 IV(2): Defaults (LED-default vs. CFL-default vs. Control with no default)

 We added a manipulation of defaults by modifying the pre-selected option in the light bulb decision questions.
 In the LED-default condition, in the choice between the two bulbs the option of LED-light bulb was shown as selected, with the preference slider set to indicate clear preference for LED-bulbs (score of 100).
 In the CFL-default condition, the option of a CFL-light bulb decision was shown as selected, with the slider set to indicate clear preference for CFL-bulbs (score of -100).
-In the no-default control condition, none of the options have been pre-selected, and the slider was set to a position indicating a neutral preference (score of 0).
+In the no-default control condition, none of the options have been pre-selected, and instead of a slider was set to a position indicating a neutral preference (score of 0).
 We provided an example of the LED default in Figure 2, and the presentation of all conditions are provided in the supplementary materials and the Qualtrics export files in the OSF folder.

 Figure 2